-Other choices for lodging include the lakeside villas or the golf villas, both of which are within walking distance to the pool and hotel lobby and other facilities.
+Other choices for lodging include the Lakeside Villas or the Cottages, both of which are within walking distance to the pool and hotel lobby and other facilities.
 The Lakeside Villas are 1800 square feet with a living area with a large bedroom and bath on each side.
 One bedroom has it's own small living area.
 The appointments are a contemporary European design.
 Best of all, the lakeside villas are facing Lake Conroe and each one has a small patio and a private boat slip - it doesn't get much better than that.

 There are very few resorts in Texas that offer as many amenities as La Torretta does for you to enjoy during your golf stay and play or golfing vacation so make sure you build some time into your agenda to enjoy the amenities.
 Some of the fun things to do at La Torretta Golf Resort include:

 The resort sits on the shoreline of one of our favorite lakes, Lake Conroe, which offers plenty of water activities.
 If you have a boat, make sure you bring it - there is a ramp at the resort and ample boat trailer parking.
-If you don't have a boat, La Torretta has pontoon boat, ski boat, and jet ski rentals.
-And the front desk can set you up with a dinner/dancing cruise on the Southern Empress (an authentic replica of an 1800s era sternwheeler riverboat), a fishing guide to land some big fish, or a party barge for a fun day on the lake.
+If you don't have a boat, here is a link to some boat rental companies on Lake Conroe and the front desk can set you up with a dinner/dancing cruise on the Southern Empress (an authentic replica of an 1800s era sternwheeler riverboat), a fishing guide to land some big fish, or a party barge for a fun day on the lake.
+Here is a link to Texas Outside's Lake Conroe Map that has several things to see and do on the Lake.
 All of which means there is no excuse for not getting out on the lake to:

 While you're at the Resort, make sure you get a local newspaper to find out what's happening on or around the lake.
 During the summer there is typically something happening each weekend and several places on Lake Conroe have live music on the weekends.
 Check out our Lake Conroe map to find any of the above and more and also read our review of Lake Conroe to learn more about the lake.